decretist/ICMCL17/proceedings/ICMCL17.markdown

 to identify distinctive *vocabulary* (as a signpost pointing to new ideas) added between the first and second recensions.

-Because, when working in a highly inflected language like Latin, using words as the signposts pointing to corresponding ideas is not sufficiently precise.
-As an example that we will look at more closely later in the presentation, the noun *calumnia* has 6 unique declined forms.
+When working in a highly inflected language like Latin, using words as the signposts pointing to corresponding ideas is not sufficiently precise.
+As an example that we will look at more closely later in this paper, the noun *calumnia* has 6 unique declined forms.
 A regular Latin verb has 120 conjugated forms, although not all of them are unique, and that does not include the participial forms.
 I have not counted the number of unique forms that a first conjugation deponent verb like *calumnior*, *calumniari*, *calumniatus* has, but the number is large.
 So if we want to use distinctive vocabulary as a basis for determining whether or not an idea or topic is present in a Latin text, we need to lemmatize every word form we encounter -- that is, reduce it to its dictionary headword.

-The results of my initial experiments with the Classical Language Toolkit (CLTK), built on top of the Python Natural Language Toolkit (NLTK) and the best lemmatization tool available at the time, were not encouraging.[^5] The first- and second-recension *dicta* might reasonably be expected to include a few hundred unique lemmas, but CLTK reported many thousands (over four thousand just for the first-recension *dicta*), the overwhelming majority of which were false positives.[^6] Lemmatization was not ready for my purposes, and that remained the case for many years, from around 2014 through around 2020.
+The results of my initial experiments with the Classical Language Toolkit (CLTK), built on top of the Python Natural Language Toolkit (NLTK) and the best lemmatization tool available at the time, were not encouraging.[^6] The first- and second-recension *dicta* might reasonably be expected to include a few hundred unique lemmas, but CLTK reported many thousands (over four thousand just for the first-recension *dicta*), the overwhelming majority of which were false positives.[^7] Lemmatization was not ready for my purposes, and that remained the case for many years, from around 2014 through around 2020.